 bundle install

-FFmpeg is a powerful open-source tool for handling multimedia data.
-It allows you to record, convert, and stream audio and video files.
-The Streamio FFMPEG gem provides a Ruby interface to FFmpeg, making it easier to integrate video processing into your Ruby applications.
+FFmpeg is a robust open-source tool for multimedia manipulation, allowing you to record, convert, and stream audio and video files.
+The Streamio FFMPEG gem offers a Ruby interface to FFmpeg, simplifying video processing integration in your applications.

 Converting videos to HLS format in Ruby